 - Flame resistant lab coats provide additional protection against flammability hazards, such as pyrophoric compounds and flammable liquids.

-- Street Clothing: Wear long pants or equivalent and shoes that completely cover the feet.
+- Street Clothing: Wear long pants or equivalent and non-perforated, closed-toe shoes that completely cover the feet.

 Specific chemical protective clothing